 Wells Fargo Simple Business Checking is designed for smaller enterprises that really don’t need much more than the bare minimum from their business checking account.
 This account is great for sole proprietors, home businesses, and freelancers who merely need a place to stash their business cash (since you should always separate personal and business finances, of course!).
 This account comes with 50 transactions and $3,000 in cash deposits for free every month.
 All it takes is $25 to open a Wells Fargo Simple Business Checking account, and you’ll get access to the bank’s online banking portal, their brick-and-mortar locations, and even the Wells Fargo hotline exclusively for small business owners.

-Like Wells Fargo Simple Business Checking, Bank of America Business Fundamentals Checking focuses on providing account holders with the essential banking features without additional elements that aren’t likely needed.
+Like Wells Fargo Simple Business Checking, Bank of America Business Advantage Fundamentals Checking focuses on providing account holders with the essential banking features without additional elements that aren’t likely needed.
 This means you’ll get 200 free transactions and $7,500 in fee-free cash deposits every month.
 That’s a better bang for your buck than Wells Fargo’s comparable account offering, which might help tip the scales toward this account in the Wells Fargo vs. Bank of America Business Checking debate.
-A word to the wise, though—this account comes with an $18 monthly maintenance fee, which can be waived with a monthly balance of $5,000, a daily balance of $3,000, a combined average monthly balance of $15,000 in linked Bank of America accounts (either personal or business), or with $250 in new purchases on a Bank of America business debit or credit card.
+A word to the wise, though—this account comes with a $16 monthly maintenance fee, which can be waived with a monthly balance of $5,000 or with $250 in new purchases on a Bank of America business debit card.

-The higher cap on free deposits with the Bank of America Business Fundamentals Checking account makes this one a clear winner versus Wells Fargo’s introductory-level account.
-Plus, to really seal the deal, there’s a huge variety of qualifying criteria to have the monthly account maintenance fee waived, which makes it easier for you to avoid unnecessary charges every month.
+The higher cap on free deposits with the Bank of America Business Advantage Fundamentals Checking account makes this one a clear winner versus Wells Fargo’s introductory-level account.

 After learning more about Wells Fargo Simple Business Checking and Bank of America business checking, you might not have the impression that either account is a sure thing for your company.
 If the intro-level accounts in the Wells Fargo vs. Bank of America business checking debate don’t quite satisfy your company’s needs, the good news is that both financial institutions offer accounts that are a step up in terms of free features, but without requiring account holders to keep mega-bucks in their account just to get monthly fees waived in return.